Public transportation is so abundant in central Tokyo, so you can easily spend your entire stay here without the need of using taxis.

 ・The doors in the back open and shut automatically!
 Only in Japan!

-・Taxis now widely accept credit cards, but make sure to check if you are without Japanese cash.
+・Taxis now widely accept credit cards but make sure to check if you are without Japanese cash.

-・The driver may not have small change, so it's worth having a few 1000 yen bills in your wallet.
+・If paying in cash, the driver may not have small change, so it's worth having a few 1000 yen bills in your wallet.

 It's always handy to carry the hotel name card to show to your driver.

-・There is a 20% surcharge from 10pm-5am.
+・Most regions have a 20% surcharge from 10pm-5am.

 Uber